rltvty/olkelda/saturday.md

 ## Dinner

 17:30 PM at ROK restaurant, Frakkastigur 26a (https://www.rokrestaurant.is).
-You can also join us at our house and walk over to the restaurant together.
+You can join us at our house and walk over to the restaurant together.

-A group menue with tapas-like dishes and vegan options will be provided.
+A group menu with tapas-like dishes and vegan options will be provided.

 Casual outfit is absolutely welcome.